top of page

 Center for Social Media and Politics (NYU)

-Does technology disrupt democratic politics or does it merely render inequalities, intolerance and government incompetence visible?
-I am a computational social scientist and I study the effects of new tech on politics and society.
+I am a computational social scientist and I study the effects of technology on politics and society.

 A teacher with a group of student